USING IRONOCR

 {

-status = $"The file size is {file.Size} bytes, this is more than the allowed limit of {MaxFileSize} bytes.";
+status = $"The file size is {file.Size} bytes, which exceeds the allowed limit of {MaxFileSize} bytes.";

 return;